-Other than m difficulties with almost running out of the paint, this was still a very easy model to build.
-SciFi4Real's nacelles were well made and quite frankly, were just the perfect item to buy for the build.
+Other than my difficulties with almost running out of the paint, this was still a very easy model to build.
+SciFi4Real's nacelles were well made and quite frankly, were just the perfect item to buy for the second build.
 And in the end, I can now rest easy knowing that I have a very close version of the ship to this never before seen on screen starship.

 As always, I hope you found this article useful and informative.
 If you have any questions, comments or suggestions, please feel free to comment below.

 Additional Links To Photos Of My Collection: